The Southernmost Tip of Indian territory

 The Final Day

-Today with a heavy heart we let our Blogtrain finish its journey for 2019.
-I know many of you are geared for AtoZ challenge and so the station will now be shifted to some other platforms too.
+Before we reach the southernmost tip, Today with a heavy heart we let our Blogtrain finish its journey for 2019.
+I know many of you are gearing for AtoZ challenge and so the Blogtrain will take a break.
 It was a wonderful, travelful, funfilled, bloggerful journey with all my teammates and the participants the #BharatXplorers.

 Okay, so guys you remember in class 12th or college final year on the farewell day we use to tag our friends. well here too Supriya helped me with these.
 I am thankful to such a supportive host team of Aditi, Esha, Maheshwaran, PraGun, Preeti, Saba, Sanjota, Sudip, Suhasini, Supriya

 So Suhasini is calm and composed, Sanjota is dependable, Maheshwaran is mast maula and always helpful from around the globe, Esha is chulbul pandey, Preeti madam is our perfect organized teacher whom we look forward to for all solutions.
 Well many say that my name suggests I’m a boy but I’m super cool who takes life as it comes well thanks for that, Sudip is sidha sada but complicated “namo namo”.
 Aditi is a active member always and has handled BBI very well, Saba is a sound personality and insta guru and last but not at all least Supriya herself is our marketing guru telling, suggesting, sharing various options for taking our blogs to higher levels.

 Ah! that was something… Now will share with you all our last but not the least post of #XploreBharat blog train with #BlogBoosterIndia.

 The Last destination

 They say When in doubt head for a beach and which place better than Andaman & Nicobar islands The Heaven of India.